Chapter 10 Managing Field Trials

 Editing Physical Trial Layout

-“Usage Help” link contains information on how to edit physical trial layout.
+The “Usage Help” button contains information on how to edit physical trial layout.

-There are three different options for editing trial layout:
+There are two different options for editing trial layout:

 • Replacing plot accession by clicking on the plot in the layout.

-• Replacing trial accession by using “Edit Field Map” link.
+• Replacing trial accession by using the “Edit Field Layout” button.

-To edit a specific plot, clicking on that plot.
-Entering new accession on the “Replace Plot Accession” form, then clicking on “Replace Plot Accession” button.
+To edit a specific plot, click on that plot.
+Enter a new accession on the “Edit Plot Info” form, then click the “Replace Plot Accession” button.

-To replace an accession (in every plot/plant of that accession), clicking on “Edit Field Map” button.
+To replace an accession (in every plot/plant of that accession), click on the “Edit Field Layout” button.

-On the “Edit Field Map” window, clicking on “Replace Accession” button.
+On the “Edit Field Layout” window, click the “Replace Accession” button.

-Selecting any accession that you want to replace and entering your new accession, then clicking “Replace Trial Accession” button.
+Select any accession that you want to replace, enter your new accession, then click the “Replace Trial Accession” button.

-Click on “Download Layout” on the Trial Detail page.
+Click on “Download Layout” on the Trial Detail page under “Experimental Design”.

 The trial layout includes all information regarding the observation units in the experiment.
 The observation units can be plots, plants, or subplots.
 The trial layout can include trial design information such as the block_number and rep_number.
 It can also include physical map information such as the row_number and col_number, if that information is available for the trial.
 The trial layout also includes information regarding treatments that have been applied in the field.
 Optionally, the layout can give information regarding accession’s global performance for a list of traits.